rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Arrhenius equation.md

 - y-axis ($y$): $\log k$
 - slope ($m$): $-{E_a\over 2.3R}$
 - constant ($c$): $\log A$
 ↪️ See also: HKDSE 2013 Paper 2 Q1(a)

 > **Note**:
 > - To find the $E_a$ by graph, find the slope of the line.
-> - Only the data values of the best-fit line should be used for calculation.
+> - Only the data values of the <u>best-fit line</u> should be used for calculation.
 > - Remember to check the units given on the graph.

 ##### Mathematical method